 The coffee is Segafredo.

-Bottom line: Go there and enjoy but probably book ahead.
+Bottom line: Go there and enjoy but probably book ahead in holiday season.

 Bistro C, 49 Hastings Street, Noosa Heads. p 5447 2855